Thermal runaway

 Thermal runaway describes a process that is accelerated by increased temperature, in turn releasing energy that further increases temperature.
 Thermal runaway occurs in situations where an increase in temperature changes the conditions in a way that causes a further increase in temperature, often leading to a destructive result.
 It is a kind of uncontrolled positive feedback.

-In chemistry (and chemical engineering), thermal runaway is associated with strongly exothermic reactions that are accelerated by temperature rise.
+In chemistry (and chemical engineering), thermal runaway is associated with strongly exothermic reactions that are accelerated by a rise in temperature.
 In electrical engineering, thermal runaway is typically associated with increased current flow and power dissipation.
 Thermal runaway can occur in civil engineering, notably when the heat released by large amounts of curing concrete is not controlled.
-In astrophysics, runaway nuclear fusion reactions in stars can lead to nova and several types of supernova explosions, and also occur as a less dramatic event in the normal evolution of solar-mass stars, the "helium flash".
+In astrophysics, runaway nuclear fusion reactions in stars can lead to nova and several types of supernova explosions, and also occur as a less dramatic event in the normal evolution of solar-mass stars, known as the "helium flash".

 Chemical engineering

 Chemical reactions involving thermal runaway are also called thermal explosions in chemical engineering, or runaway reactions in organic chemistry.
 It is a process by which an exothermic reaction goes out of control: the reaction rate increases due to an increase in temperature, causing a further increase in temperature and hence a further rapid increase in the reaction rate.
 This has contributed to industrial chemical accidents, most notably the 1947 Texas City disaster from overheated ammonium nitrate in a ship's hold, and the 1976 explosion of zoalene, in a drier, at King's Lynn.
 Frank-Kamenetskii theory provides a simplified analytical model for thermal explosion.
 Chain branching is an additional positive feedback mechanism which may also cause temperature to skyrocket because of rapidly increasing reaction rate.

 Chemical reactions are either endothermic or exothermic, as expressed by their change in enthalpy.
 Many reactions are highly exothermic, so many industrial-scale and oil refinery processes have some level of risk of thermal runaway.
 These include hydrocracking, hydrogenation, alkylation (S_{N}2), oxidation, metalation and nucleophilic aromatic substitution.
 For example, oxidation of cyclohexane into cyclohexanol and cyclohexanone and ortho-xylene into phthalic anhydride have led to catastrophic explosions when reaction control failed.

-Thermal runaway may result from unwanted exothermic side reaction(s) that begin at higher temperatures, following an initial accidental overheating of the reaction mixture.
+Thermal runaway may result from unwanted exothermic side reactions that begin at higher temperatures, following an initial accidental overheating of the reaction mixture.
 This scenario was behind the Seveso disaster, where thermal runaway heated a reaction to temperatures such that in addition to the intended 2,4,5-trichlorophenol, poisonous 2,3,7,8-tetrachlorodibenzo-p-dioxin was also produced, and was vented into the environment after the reactor's rupture disk burst.